 At UBC, a full-time course load for undergraduate students varies depending on the faculty and degree program.
 The average UBC degree-student registers in 15 credits per term (100% of a full time course load), but some science and engineering students register in 18 to 20 credits per term.

-Getting permission to take a restriced or full course
+Getting permission to take a restricted or full course

-If you want to take a course that is full or restricted, you must first complete this Registration Form, have it signed and return it to Go Global.
+If you want to take an undergraduate course offered by Faculty of Arts or Faculty of Science that is full or restricted, you must first complete this Registration Form, have it signed and returned to Go Global after arriving on campus.

 Taking graduate-level courses

 Undergraduate students wishing to take graduate-level courses are required to complete the Enrolment of Undergraduate Exchange Students in Graduate Courses form after arrival at UBC.

 View more information about taking graduate-level courses under the Faculty of Graduate Studies section below.

 Many faculties, schools, and programs at UBC are available to visiting exchange students; however admission into some programs is limited.
 Further course information can be obtained on UBC's Course Schedule web page and on the faculty websites.